newrelic-experimental/newrelic-TSAK/README.md

 ## Getting Started

+Consider running TSAK like this:
 ```bash
 tsak -help
 ```
-Is always a good start.
-Please familiarize yourself with the existing command line keys.
+As it is always a good start.
+You shall familiarize yourself with the existing command line keys.
 Here is a "Cheat sheet" for some command line keys that you may find most helpful:

 ### Logs and debugging